by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 6: Put the pot over medium heat and add STEP 1 (soaked rice)

-STEP 7: Into the same pot, sieve STEP 2 (soaked tamarind).
+STEP 7: In the same pot, sieve STEP 2 (soaked tamarind).
 Then;

-STEP 8: Allow the content in the pot to boil.
+STEP 8: Allow the contents of the pot to boil.
 However, before it starts boiling, you need to be close to it to avoid spilling by stirring it regularly.
-Allow to cook for 5 minutes.
+Allow it to cook for 5 minutes.

-STEP 9: Switch off the heat and allow to cool for 5 minutes.
-This is very important as it helps prevent lumps.
+STEP 9: Switch off the heat and allow it to cool for 5 minutes.
+This is very important, as it helps prevent lumps.

-STEP 10: Now, get STEP 3 and add the content in the pot.
+STEP 10: Now, get STEP 3 and add the content to the pot.
 Stir gently as you pour.

 STEP 11: Tada!
 Your Kunun Gyada with rice is ready!